calref/cboe/README.md

   it all began.
 Warning: Terrifying code.
 * [Experimental Windows/Mac Builds](http://pentalithia.ca/oboe/?C=M;O=D) - will be put
   up whenever Celtic Minstrel feels like it.
-* [Official Web Site](https://openboe.com/) - A spot to quickly add project files; mostly contains older binaries from the Google Code page.
+* [Official Web Site](https://openboe.com/) - The hub for all things OpenBoE.
+The documentation is also in viewable format, and there is an archive of all known scenarios that could be located.